 Whether you’ve been a therapist for a decade or you’re just starting out on your journey towards becoming one, you already know some of the restrictions and limitations that traditional therapy can hold.
 You also know the many benefits and positive aspects of therapy.
 Perhaps you've been wondering how to become a life coach, add skills to your toolbox and learn more about the difference between coaching and therapy.

 We've been there too!
-JRNI was founded by a therapist-turned-life coach, John Kim, and an academic, Noelle Cordeaux, who grew tired of the system and longed for a way to make a different kind of impact, to build on what they knew and go further.
+JRNI was founded by a therapist-turned-life coach, John Kim, and an academic, Noelle Cordeaux, who grew tired of the established system and longed for a way to make a different kind of impact, to build on what they knew and go further.

-Over the past decade, we've talked to so many other therapists and those who made the leap from therapist to coach over the past decade and time and again, we heard the same frustrations alongside all the positive aspects:
+Over the past decade, we've talked to so many other therapists and those who made the leap from therapist to coach and time and again, we heard the same frustrations alongside all the positive aspects:

-...too many rules around how I can work with my clients and I'm struggling to fill a case load...
+...so many rules around how I can work with my clients and I'm not sure they all need therapy...

 ...the establishment is clinical and sterile with endless paperwork and insurance issues...